StevenLikesToCode/black-jack/README.md

 - Javascript
 - HTML
 - CSS

-## 😭 Lessons learnt
-Building the game that is too hard to win takes out the fun of the game...

 ## ✅ Future features
 I would like to add chips, insurance, and double players, etc.